oracle-devrel/devo.tutorials/tf-101/3-understanding-terraform-basics.md

 There are times when Terraform needs to direct data about the environment back to the display.
 For example, when a compute instance is deployed, a private IP address may be specified.
 If it's not specified, OCI will pick an IP address for us from the subnet the instance is being deployed in.
 Wouldn't it be nice to be able to see this private IP address?
 Outputs provide a way to make that information visible to you.
 Many different attributes are exported by Terraform resources, allowing you to easily examine them through the use of outputs.

-To Terraform, outputs are technically referred to as "output variables."
+In Terraform, outputs are technically referred to as "output variables."
 The current values of these variables are included at the end of the output for the `terraform apply` command.
 Note that these values are not displayed when you run `terraform plan`.

 Let's take a look at an example of an output: